Andryushik/World-radios-APP/README.md

 You can search any radio with or without country filter.
 Every filter render first five radios.
 You can clarify you search for better result.

-Yuo can add radios to Favorites by "+" bottom, and data will be saved in local storage of your browser.
+You can add radios to Favorites by "+" bottom, and data will be saved in local storage of your browser.
 Limited to 5 favorites.
 If more, oldest favorite will be replaced.
 You can unfavorite by same button.

 You can filter radios by genre by clicking to "musical note" button (under construction).